GabrielGladykowski/Watch/README.md

 # Watch

 This is a modeled design of the Rolex Datejust 41.
+Watch is a project in react,typescript and styled components.
+I made this project to show my coding ability and doing something original.

 ## How to use